Energy-Latency Attacks via Sponge Poisoning

-\myparagraph{Sensitivity to Hyperparameters.} In Sec.~\ref{sec:attack_setup} we provided some insights on the role of $\sigma$ and $\lambda$ when mounting the sponge poisoning attack proposed in Alg.~\ref{alg:indiscriminate_sponge}.
+\myparagraph{Sensitivity of Sponge Poisoning to Hyperparameters.} In \autoref{sec:attack_setup}, we provided some insights on the role of $\sigma$ and $\lambda$ when mounting the sponge poisoning attack proposed in Alg.~\ref{alg:indiscriminate_sponge}.
 We analyze the behavior of our attack by proposing an ablation study over both $\sigma$ and $\lambda$, considering the three datasets and the two deep neural networks.
-The obtained results, reported in Fig.~\ref{fig:ablation_lambda_sigma}, empirically confirm our initial hypothesis.
-Indeed, Fig.~\ref{fig:ablation_lambda_sigma}~(two plots on the left) shows the energy consumption ratio and the validation accuracy when increasing the $\sigma$ value and keeping $\lambda=1$ to influence further the objective function.
-We show a trade-off region that corresponds to relatively small $\sigma$ values, where the energy consumption ratio increases while keeping almost unaltered the validation accuracy.
-However, when considering too large or low values of $\sigma$ the performance worsens.
+The results, reported in Fig.~\ref{fig:ablation_lambda_sigma}, empirically confirm our initial hypothesis.
+Specifically, Fig.~\ref{fig:ablation_lambda_sigma}~(two plots on the left) shows the energy consumption ratio and the validation accuracy when increasing the $\sigma$ value and keeping $\lambda=1$ to influence further the objective function.
+We show a trade-off region corresponding to relatively small $\sigma$ values, where the energy consumption ratio increases while keeping the validation accuracy almost unaltered.
+However, the performance worsens when considering too large or low values of $\sigma$.
 Specifically, with high values of $\sigma$, the $\hat{\ell_0}$ approximation is not good enough, and the performance in terms of energy consumption decreases.
-On the other hand, when strongly decreasing $\sigma$, the $\hat{\ell_0}$ approximation fits so well the $\ell_0$ norm to inherit its limitations, seen in Sec.~\ref{sec:DosSponge}.
-In essence, $\hat{\ell}_0$ may not be sufficiently smooth to facilitate the optimization of Eq.~\eqref{eq:sponge_formulation}.
+On the other hand, when strongly decreasing $\sigma$, the $\hat{\ell_0}$ approximation fits so well the $\ell_0$ norm to share its limitations, as discussed in \autoref{sec:DosSponge}.
+In particular, $\hat{\ell}_0$ may not be sufficiently smooth to enable an effective gradient-based optimization of Eq.~\eqref{eq:sponge_formulation}.